Death and funeral of Jefferson Davis

-Funeral
+Death and funeral

 Jefferson Davis died at 12:45 a.m. on Friday, December 6, 1889.
 His funeral was one of the largest in the South, and New Orleans draped itself in mourning as his body lay in state in the City Hall for several days.
 An Executive Committee decided to emphasize his ties to the United States, so an American national flag was placed over the Confederate flag during the viewing, with many crossed American and Confederate flags nearby.
 Davis wore a new suit of Confederate grey fabric Jubal Early had given him, and his widow Varina placed a sword Davis had carried during the Black Hawk War on the bier.
 A common decoration during the initial funeral was a small American flag in mourning, with a portrait of Davis in the center.
 The Grand Army of the Republic had a prominent role, even though the Grand Marshall was John G. Glynn, head of the Louisiana National Guard, and Georgia Governor John Gordon (head of the newly organized United Confederate Veterans) was honorary Grand Marshall.
-While the federal government officially ignored Davis's death, many church bells rang in the South, Confederate veterans held many processions, and senators and congressmen crossed the Potomac River to join former Confederate officials and generals in eulogizing Davis in Alexandria, Virginia.
+While the federal government officially ignored Davis's death, many church bells rang in the South, Confederate veterans held many processions, and senators and representatives crossed the Potomac River to join former Confederate officials and generals in eulogizing Davis in Alexandria, Virginia.